 Along with wearing sensible footwear, I would recommend taking a drink with you and obviously beware of the ‘danger of death’ signs.

 Another option is to walk further along to The Casa del Rey Moro, the home of the Moorish King which was carved and built into the cliffs of the El Tajo in the 18th century.
 From what I gather, he never actually lived there but it acted as a fortress when under attack, is also a water mine and hanging gardens which are now open to the public.

 After visiting the Puente Nuevo bridge, we took a stroll through the cobbled streets of the old town where we stopped for a drink and admired the surroundings of the whitewashed buildings.

 We then took a walk to Jardines de Cuenca, a series of terraced gardens just on the other side of the gorge.
 These gardens hang over the El Tajo canyon and towards the Puente Viejo (old bridge).
-As green and lovely as the gardens were, I felt sick at the amount of tourists teetering on the edge of the walls to get that all important selfie.
+As green and lovely as the gardens were, I felt sick at the number of tourists teetering on the edge of the walls to get that all-important selfie.

 Plaza del Socorro